CuratorCat/pcc-archive.org/src/pages/about.md

 ### Who am I?

-I'm Curator Cat ([github.com/CuratorCat](https://github.com/CuratorCat)).
+I'm Curator Cat ([GitHub: CuratorCat](https://github.com/CuratorCat) / [Twitter: @CuratorCatPCC](https://twitter.com/CuratorCatPCC)).
 Behind the account, I am a community member of Purrnelope's Country Club.
-I have another username in the community but I would like to keep being anonymous as Curator Cat for now.
 I hope more community members can join this project to help gather and maintain this project.
 And eventually everyone is curator of the PCC Archive.

 ### Who owns PCC Archive